 According to Psychologist Charles Fernyhough, the voice in the head and self-talk is important to many cognitive processes.

-Talking to yourself can make the way you think more quickly and efficiently.
-For instance, if you are searching for an object in your house, it’s easier for you to find it if you say its name out loud, because it boosts the visual perception.
+One of the advantages of talking to yourself is that it can make thinking quick and more efficient.
+For instance, if you are searching for an object in your house, it’s easier for you to find it if you say its name out loud, because it boosts visual perception.
 If you can visually see an object, you can physically see it better.

-Talking out loud can also improve your self-awareness.
+Talking to yourself is normal and can improve your self-awareness.
 That happens because you name some thoughts that were hidden in your head.
 If you are confused about something, try talking about it out loud; it will help you understand more and more about how you really feel.

-When you are talking to yourself, you get to listen to your inner voice, and figure out what you truly want.
-You will always find that people who engage in self-talk and listening to themselves, know themselves best.
+When you’re talking to yourself, you get to listen to your inner voice, and figure out what you truly want.
+You will always find that people who engage in self-talk and listen to themselves, know themselves best.
 That’s how this practice fosters self-reliance.

-Another study published in Procedia — Social and Behavioral Sciences found that motivational self-talk before the start of the game helped the basketball players to encourage themselves.
+Another study published in Procedia — Social and Behavioral Sciences found motivational benefits of self talk before a game started.
+It helped the basketball players to encourage themselves.
 It helped them gain that “can-do” perception and attitude as a result they ended up passing the ball faster.